denisvolokh/scraping-showcase/docs/solution.md

 * `mkdocs` - the MkDocs server used to serve the API documentation
 * `webapp` - the web application used to showcase the use of the API server

+## Web Application

+To showcase the use of the API server, a simple web application is provided.
+It is implemented using the Streamlit framework.
+Streamlit is an open-source Python library that makes it easy to build beautiful custom web applications.
+The web application is implemented in the `webapp/app.py` file.

+After starting services with docker-compose, the web application can be accessed at [http://0.0.0.0:5001/](http://0.0.0.0:5001/)